TarunPrasad05/Appointment-Scheduler/README.md

 - This application was built without any knowledge on how hosting works and I wish to learn more about it now.

 - This application uses Django because of its built-in security features and other feautures present in it, other back-end frameworks could have been used to make it more robust and ready for actual use.

+- This application doesnt use dynamic reloading/rendering thus, every new changes must be reloaded to display the changes.

+## POSTMAN

+- This Django project does not use any REST APIs and therefore, it doesn't have a Postman collection.
+This project primarily renders HTML files including its Query Sets and serves them through Django's built-in view/render functions.

 ## Getting Started
 - Clone the repository.